-In order to assure academic standards WIT examinations are carried out within a strictly formal and controlled environment.
+In order to assure academic standards SETU Waterford examinations are carried out within a strictly formal and controlled environment.
 Students are advised, for example, not to bring any personal belongings – aside from materials required to complete the exam – to the exam hall as no personal belongs of any kind are allowed anywhere in the hall.

 Exams may be held anytime between 9am and 10pm Monday to Saturday inclusive.